finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FundsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
-            var scope = "scope_example";  // string | The scope of the Fund
+            var scope = "scope_example";  // string | The scope of the Fund.
-            var code = "code_example";  // string | The code of the Fund
-            var navTypeCode = "navTypeCode_example";  // string? | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var fundValuationRequest = new FundValuationRequest?(); // FundValuationRequest? | The request specifying the dates (or DiaryEntry) on which to calculate a set of valuation metrics (optional)
+            var code = "code_example";  // string | The code of the Fund.
+Together with the scope this uniquely identifies the Fund. var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var fundValuationRequest = new FundValuationRequest?(); // FundValuationRequest? | The request specifying the dates (or DiaryEntry) on which to calculate a set of valuation metrics. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
                 // ListAggregationResponse result = apiInstance.GetValuationForFund(scope, code, navTypeCode, fundValuationRequest, opts: opts);

-                // [EXPERIMENTAL] GetValuationForFund: Perform valuation for a Fund ListAggregationResponse result = apiInstance.GetValuationForFund(scope, code, navTypeCode, fundValuationRequest);
+                // [EXPERIMENTAL] GetValuationForFund: Perform valuation for a Fund.
+                ListAggregationResponse result = apiInstance.GetValuationForFund(scope, code, navTypeCode, fundValuationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }